GabeScott/standard-works-vault/General Conference/1972 April - “Judge Not, That Ye Be Not Judged”.md

 # “Judge Not, That Ye Be Not Judged”

-*By N. Eldon Tanner - Second Counselor in the First Presidency*
+By President N. Eldon Tanner - *Second Counselor in the First Presidency*

 *Given in the April session of the 1972 General Conference*

+>*Address delivered Saturday morning, April 8, 1972*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1972/04/judge-not-that-ye-be-not-judged?lang=eng)

 The other day, as I overheard one neighbor criticizing another, I was reminded of these lines:

-“Wouldn’t this old world be better
+>“Wouldn’t this old world be better

-If the folks we meet would say:
+>If the folks we meet would say:

-‘I know something good about you,’
+>‘I know something good about you,’

-And then treat us that way?”
+>And then treat us that way?”
+>

 Then I thought of the words of one of our hymns:

-“Let each man learn to know himself;
+>“Let each man learn to know himself;

-To gain that knowledge let him labor,
+>To gain that knowledge let him labor,

-Improve those failings in himself
+>Improve those failings in himself

-Which he condemns so in his neighbor.
+>Which he condemns so in his neighbor.

-How lenient our own faults we view,
+>How lenient our own faults we view,

-And conscience’s voice adeptly smother;
+>And conscience’s voice adeptly smother;

-Yet, oh, how harshly we review
+>Yet, oh, how harshly we review

-The selfsame failings in another! ...
+>The selfsame failings in another! …

-So first improve yourself today
+>So first improve yourself today

-And then improve your friends tomorrow.”
+>And then improve your friends tomorrow.”

-—Hymns, no. 91
+>

 It seems common practice for people to talk about their friends and neighbors and to criticize their seeming peculiarities and weaknesses.
 In fact, it is so general that one would think that gossiping about and judging others was the thing to do.
 How often have we heard of young men who were criticized, judged, and ridiculed because of their peculiarities and yet who eventually became leaders in their different fields of endeavor.

 Let me give you one or two examples of unjust criticism and judging without the facts.

 There is a little story about Sister McKay, the wife of President David O. McKay, when she began teaching school.
 As the principal introduced her to the class, he pointed to a certain boy and said he was a troublemaker.
 She sensed the boy’s embarrassment and feared he would live up to his reputation, so she wrote a note and slipped it to him as she passed his desk.
 It said, “Earl, I think the principal was mistaken about your being a bad boy.
 I trust you, and know that you are going to help me make this room the best in the school.”
 Earl not only became a paragon of scholastic virtue but also one of the town’s most important people.

 I should like to give you another example.
 One of our most respected community-minded citizens began to act as though his feelings had been hurt and to stay away from socials where, in the past, he had gone and taken a most active part.
 People started accusing him of being a sorehead, a poor sport, antisocial, etc., and even evaded him whenever possible.
 Later, a medical diagnosis showed he was suffering from a brain tumor, which had been the cause of his lack of interest in activities that he had previously attended and even sponsored.